 |Treasure||1/10th coins, 50% goods (no non-metal or non-stone), 50% item (no non-metal or non-stone)|

 |Advancement||5-12 HD (Huge); 13-24 HD (Gargantuan)|

-Yet again, our ooze cube makes its way into 4th edition in the Monster Manual (2008) and appears again in the supplement, Monster Vault (2010).
+Yet again, our ooze cube makes its way into 4th edition of the Monster Manual (2008) and appears again in the supplement, Monster Vault (2010).

 Dungeon and Dragons 4e (DnD 4e)

 |Slam (standard; at will)||+10 vs. Fortitude; 1d6+2 damage, and the target is immobilized (save ends).|

 |Engulf (standard; at will) ✦ Acid||The gelatinous cube attacks one or two Medium or smaller targets; +8 vs Reflex (automatically hits an immobilized creature).
 On a hit, the target is grabbed and pulled into the cube’s space; the target is dazed and takes ongoing 10 acid damage until it escapes the grab.
 A creature that escapes the cube shifts to a square of it choosing adjacent to the cube.
 The cube can move normally while creatures are engulfed within it.|